endurantgames/cosmiclegends/src/classes/wheelman.md

 Choose six Vehicle Scene Power Words from the following list.
-Whenever you or anyone else are in your vehicle, they can add one of these Vehicle Scene Power Words to a roll for free, as if the Vehicle Scene Power Word were one of the Scene Power Words.
+Whenever you or anyone else are in your vehicle, they can add one of these Vehicle Scene Power Words to a roll for 0 Might, as if the Vehicle Scene Power Word were one of the regular Scene Power Words.

 ::::::::::::: cpw :::::::
 - Air